Pharmacy Audit Checklists

 When a pharmacy audit begins, even if the trigger turns out to be inconclusive, the audit will still proceed and the auditors will report whatever they find.
 Here are 5 tips to effectively prepare for (and prevent) a pharmacy audit:

-4. Avoid common recordkeeping issues such as billing and clerical errors during the prescription process by regularly auditing all staff.
+- Avoid common record-keeping issues such as billing and clerical errors during the prescription process by regularly auditing all staff.

 Unannounced insurance audits and government investigations can easily be prevented when pharmacies successfully harness new technology. iAuditor, the world’s most powerful inspection software, can help pharmacies identify shortcomings and improve processes before auditors arrive, prevent costly audit chargebacks, and save thousands of man-hours from avoidable criminal investigations.
 Empower your pharmacy staff to:

-- ✔ Perform a comprehensive pharmacy audit using mobile devices Watch overview video.
+- Perform a comprehensive pharmacy audit using mobile devices

 A pharmacy audit checklist is used by pharmacists who own, operate, and work in pharmacies to perform comprehensive self-audits and ensure compliance with regulations.
 This checklist contains best practices for instances when internal auditors identify non-compliance.
 Use this pharmacy audit checklist to easily perform the following: